berkmancenter/frankly-agenda-app/README.md

 1. In your local "frankly-agenda-builder" directory, run `npm link`
 2. In this root directory, run `npm link frankly-agenda-builder`
-3. Run `firebase deploy --only functions`
+3. Run `cd functions && npm run build`
 4. Run `firebase emulators:start` to start the emulators
 5. Navigate to main.dart and press the little play button